attitude/scrollPolyfill.js/README.md

 <script src="/path/to/scrollPolyfill.js" type="text/javascript"></script>
 ```

-The light version of the script actually does no scrolling at all, just monitors areas for scrolling change.
-Than it triggers scroll event when the scroll change occurs.

 ## Known issues

 1. Only vertical scrolling is supported
-2. Default Android Browsers have some graphic-acceleration issues.
+2. **Default Android Browsers** have some graphic-acceleration issues.
 Use the *light* version or wrap initialisation in user agent check and maybe fallback to lite version.
-3. Two finger scrolling is causes jumps
+3. Two finger scrolling causes jumps

 ## Examples